 “But are you certain?”
 Lóriel asked, tormented by her own maternal fears.
 Perhaps it was only time that had at last healed Thranduil’s wounds, and now she feared to smite him again by sweeping yet another home away from him.
 She did not shrink from the journey herself, but neither was she eager to begin it.
 The miserable unprovisioned and unprotected leagues through the cruel snows of winter were burned in her memory as with a cold iron.
 She, too, had lost much of her innocence in those trying days.
-She was born to a noble name and she had wed a prince, but she knew now what it was to go clad in little more than rags, to endure an endless march in the biting wind, to sleep in a crevice of snow and ice with only her husband and son for warmth, kept alive upon what little a dormant and frozen world will provide.
+She was born to a noble name and she had wed a prince, but now she knew what it was to go clad in little more than rags, to endure an endless march in the biting wind, to sleep in a crevice of snow and ice with only her husband and son for warmth, kept alive upon what little a dormant and frozen world will provide.
 To stay seemed so much simpler.

 “There is also the little matter of the Curse,” Oropher purred into her hair, holding her closer.
 “The shadow of ruin stalks these people, and I will not leave my family to be caught in its trawl.”

 Lóriel lay her head against his chest, finding some comfort in the steady rhythm of his heartbeat.
 She had friends and acquaintances of her own among the Golodhrim here, but she knew he was right.
-They could not stand between the Powers and their justice, and to stay and endure would be only to impose greater suffering upon their own family.
+They could not stand between the Powers and their justice, and to stay and endure would only impose greater suffering upon their own family.

-Tears sprang to her eyes at the memory of her own kin, fallen to Dwarvish axes and Elvish swords, grateful that her father and brother had come to accept her marriage before their lives were cut short.
+Tears sprang to her eyes at the memory of her own family, fallen to Dwarvish axes and Elvish swords, grateful that her father and brothers had come to accept her marriage before their lives were cut short.
 So much was lost, yet still she clung to that which meant most to her, that which by grace had been spared.
 Their sufferings had only drawn them closer, forging for them new ties of kinship to assuage the loss of so many.
 Oropher had taken a wound in Doriath, two arrows at Sirion.
-Thranduil had been wounded at the last battle, and indeed so had fair Lindóriel, manhandled and beaten for the blood she had shed in her own defense.
+Thranduil had been wounded at the last battle, and so had fair Lindóriel, manhandled and beaten for the blood she had shed in her own defense.
 The brutes who did not shrink from instigating a Kinslaying seemed to feel no qualm in falling upon a maiden even as they would a warrior.
 Even she herself had felt the chilling cut of a blade through her skin.
-Were it not for Thranduil’s timely intervention she would have been slain even as her parents had been, with the bite of Elvish steel in her heart.
-It was horrible to see one’s death come with a kindred face, cruel and pitiless so that it had in truth ceased to be what it once was.
+Had it not been for Thranduil’s timely intervention she would have been slain even as her parents had been, with the bite of Elvish steel in her heart.
+It was horrible to see one’s death come with a kindred face, so cruel and pitiless that it had in truth ceased to be what it once was.
 It was in that moment that she had at last fully believed the tales that Orcs had sprung from Elvish kin.

 Oropher held her close, perhaps guessing the reason for the warm tears she shed against him.
-They had often cried upon one another since their lives had been reduced to the basic tenets of survival, even as the younger ones they had gathered beneath their wings had shared their own grief.
+They had often wept upon one another since their lives had been reduced to the basic tenets of survival, even as the younger ones they had gathered beneath their wings had shared their own grief.
 Once upon the long road to Sirion she had seen Thranduil and Galadhmir hold Lindóriel beneath the sparse shelter of a frosted pine bough even as Oropher held her now, slowly freezing, slowly starving, sharing both their warmth and their misery.
 Belain above, those poor things had earned peace in their lives.

 Perhaps to seek it out was truly the only way to find it.